telstra/MessagingAPI-SDK-python/README.md

 - `filename` (optional): Optional field, for example `image.png`.
 - `payload`: The payload of an mms encoded as base64.

-Raises `telstra.messaging.v3.exceptions.MessageError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.MessageError` if anything goes wrong.

 It returns an object with the following properties: